jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   and the terminal shows passing tests

 * I remove the TODO list since all tests are passing
-* and change the range of random numbers for the tests to be from minus 1 trillion to 1 trillion
+* and change the range of random numbers for the tests to be from minus 10 to 10

   .. code-block:: python

       def random_number():
-        return random.randint(-10**12, 10**12)
+        return random.randint(-10, 10)

 ----